antennapedia/antennapedia.com/src/thick/gen_blessed.md

 Malcolm stood completely still and impassive under the sharp look Tom gave him.

 "I know what his name was.
 I got the briefing.
 I'd like to make sure that his name doesn't appear in speeches from that hack Corbyn.
-Make it vanish."
+Make it vanish.
+Silence the family.
+They'll shut up for the right price, no doubt."

 Malcolm felt his hands tremble.
 Rage, true rage, none of the feigning shite he did to frighten people.
 This idea had occurred to Tom.
 He thought it was possible to do such a thing, to silence grief with money.
 Blood money.
 Forty fucking pieces of silver.
 He thrust his hands into his pockets.
 Calm.
 Stay calm.
 Do not become the Angel of Death now.